avinashsingh518/avinashsingh518/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my GitHub profile!
 I'm Avinash Singh, a Backend developer with a passion for building innovative and efficient software solutions.
-I specialize in a wide range of technologies, including Python, Django, Flask, and more.
+I specialize in a wide range of technologies, including Python, Django,DRF, Flask, and more.
 My expertise lies in web development, particularly in Django and Flask.
 Additionally, I have a strong background in SQL,mongoDB,postgress,Docker,HTML, bootstrap etc.